 Character Evidence and the Sentencing Stage

-Even though character evidence generally isn't allowed during the trial phase to show that a person acted a certain way, it's frequently introduced during the sentencing stage.
-Prosecutors often introduce evidence of past misconduct or personality flaws to show that a convicted defendant merits a greater sentence.
-For example, a convicted person who violated the terms of parole following a prior incarceration would more likely be detained without parole in the future.
+As discussed above, character evidence generally isn't allowed during the trial phase to show that a person acted a certain way.
+But it's frequently introduced during sentencing.
+Prosecutors often present evidence of past misconduct or lack of empathy to argue for more serious punishment.

 Character vs. Habit